ndenicolais/Onboarding/README.md

 ├── ui                          # UI resources folder
 │   ├── composables             # Composable components
 |   │   ├── CustomBackPress     # Component that control and prevent back button action.
-|   │   ├── CustomDrawer        # Navigation drawer menu with app screens.
+|   │   ├── FinishButton        # Button that completes the onboarding.
-|   │   ├── CustomTextField     # TextField customized for entering input details.
+|   │   ├── TopComponent        # Top bar of Onboarding component.
 |
 ├── theme                       # Theme components folder
 |   │   ├── Color               # Color palette used by the app.